-Pendant lighting is stylish addition for any layered lighting plan.
-With a variety of styles and shades to choose from, pendant lights are one of the most versatile lighting options, and can fit with any décor.
+Pendant lighting is a stylish addition for any layered lighting plan.
+With a variety of styles and shades to choose from, pendant lights are one of the most versatile lighting options and can fit with any décor.
 They provide direct lighting for specific spaces, providing additional coverage for your lighting needs.
 When planning pendant lighting for your home, keep these pointers in mind.

 Placement for pendant lighting

 Pendant lighting can be used anywhere in the home to provide direct light and visual appeal.
-They are often seen in kitchens to light work spaces and dining areas, but are being utilized more and more in other rooms.
+They are often seen in kitchens to light workspaces and dining areas but are being utilized more and more in other rooms.
 Pendant lighting can take the place of other fixtures, adding a modern and easily changeable look.
-Pendants are used in foyers instead of chandelier fixtures, and can be spaced to light your staircase.
+Pendants are used in foyers instead of chandelier fixtures and can be spaced to light your staircase.
 They can replace bedside lamps in the bedroom, and sconces in bathrooms.
-Pendant lighting is perfect for a dark corner or reading nook, and can eliminate your need to use strong overhead lighting for just these areas.
+Pendant lighting is perfect for a dark corner or reading nook and can eliminate your need to use strong overhead lighting for just these areas.

 Decide the function of your new pendant lighting; are you looking to accent areas or provide direct lighting for frequently used spaces?
 This will help you determine how many pendant fixtures you’ll want.
 Lighting a foyer can be a big job, so you may choose to install multiple pendants.
 If you’re accenting a space, you may choose just one fixture.
 Consider the height of your ceiling when determining the length of your new pendant lights; keeping the fixtures closer to the ceiling will give broader coverage, while lowering them provides more direct, focused lighting.

 Choosing shades for pendant lighting